custom-components/ble_monitor/info.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

+{% if prerelease %}
-# NB: This is an ALFA version!
+### NB!: This is a Beta version!

-This version is released to test the new data collection method.
-Do not install it if you do not know what this means.
+{% endif %}
+{% if installed %}
 # Changes since 0.4

 Now the component does not use external utilities, we get access to data from python, from a separate tread.
-It seems that the method is working, tested on the Debian Buster, but requires intensive testing in various conditions (especially HASSio in various environments and in combination with BT-trackers).
-Please send your feedback [here](https://github.com/custom-components/sensor.mitemp_bt/issues/29).

 New options:

-- active_scan: False (hcidump_active deprecated, must be removed from configuration.yaml)
+- active_scan: False (hcidump_active deprecated, __must be removed__ from `configuration.yaml`)
 - hci_interface: 0 (integer number, 0 as default for hci0, 1 for hci1 and so on)

 NB:

-Since the component now uses direct access to the hci interface, python must have the appropriate rights, see paragraph 1 of the HOW TO INSTALL section [below](#how-to-install).
+Since the component now uses direct access to the HCI interface, python must have the appropriate rights, see paragraph 1 of the HOW TO INSTALL section [below](#how-to-install).

+In addition, we began to collect [Frequently Asked Questions](https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md).
+Please read it before creating a new issue.

+---
+{% endif %}

 # Xiaomi BLE Monitor sensor platform